syncfusion-content/ej2-angular-docs/ej2-angular/ui-kit/getting-started.md

 ---
 layout: post
-title: Getting Started with the Angular UI Kit Component | Syncfusion
+title: Getting Started with Essential UI Kit for Angular | Syncfusion
-description: Checkout and learn about Getting started with Angular UI Kit component of Syncfusion Essential JS 2 and more details.
+description: Checkout and learn about getting started with the Essential UI Kit for Angular in Syncfusion Essential JS 2, along with more details.
 platform: ej2-angular
-control: Getting started
+control: Getting Started
 documentation: ug
 domainurl: ##DomainURL##
 ---